MCUXpresso SDK Release Notes#

 36 Resolvable Private Address (RPA) entries

-Up to six Chain Packets per Extended Advertising set
+Up to two Chain Packets per Extended Advertising set

 Enhanced Notification on end of - Scanning/Advertising/Connection events